api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 The Airnode listens for withdrawal requests and fulfills them automatically.
 Therefore, the Requester contract makes a request for withdrawal to the Airnode.
-The Airnode then fulfills the request, calls the `recieve()` function in the Requester contract, that sends the funds back to the owner.
+The Airnode then fulfills the request, calls the `receive()` function in the Requester contract, that sends the funds back to the owner.

 ```solidity